pharmpy/pharmpy/docs/modeling.rst

 First order
 ===========

-First order absorption would mean adding an absorption (depot) compartment like this
+First order absorption would mean adding an absorption (depot) compartment like this:

 .. graphviz::